revbayes/revbayes.github.io/tutorials/div/index.md

 -   RB_BayesFactor_Tutorial

-Note that the RB_Basics_Tutorial introduces the basic syntax of ‘Rev‘ but does not cover any phylogenetic models.
+Note that the RB_Basics_Tutorial introduces the basic syntax of `Rev` but does not cover any phylogenetic models.
 You may skip the RB_Basics_Tutorial if you have some familiarity with `R`.
 The RB_BayesFactor_Tutorial introduced Bayesian model selection by